 - 66% say they’re more likely to use/purchase brands that use #ShowUs images.

-Having your own personalized list generated for you at the end of every year is like getting a Christmas present.
-Plus, the data gets ‘wrapped’ in eye-popping color graphics, which are highly shareable on users’ social media channels – no-cost organic and word-of-mouth advertising for Spotify.
+Having your own personalized list generated at the end of every year is like getting a Christmas present.
+And the shareable graphics mean no-cost organic and word-of-mouth advertising for Spotify.

 The Spotify Wrapped product led to an increase in downloads of Spotify’s mobile apps by 21% in the first week of December alone.

-While this approach can seem a morbid way to do marketing to us mere mortals, the death of Mr. Peanut generated considerable buzz on social media, even spawning a slew of memes in the aftermath.
+The death of Mr. Peanut generated considerable buzz on social media, even spawning a slew of memes.
 The Mr. Peanut Twitter account gained 24,000 followers following the death announcement, a jump of 45%.
 Within a day, the video also received 1.5 million views on YouTube.

-Starbucks has had numerous social media success stories, including the massive engagement around their seasonal Pumpkin Spice Latte promotion.
-But for this article, we’ve chosen to highlight the Starbucks ‘Tweet-a-Coffee’ campaign of 2013, which was all about giving.
-All you needed to do was tweet the handle of your gift recipient to the Starbucks Tweet-a-Coffee Twitter account and the gift recipient gets a $5 digital e-gift to redeem at any Starbucks store.
+Starbucks’ Tweet-a-Coffee campaign of 2013 was all about giving.
+Tweet the handle of your gift recipient to the Starbucks Tweet-a-Coffee Twitter account and the recipient gets a $5 digital e-gift to redeem at any Starbucks store.

-This campaign was successful because it encouraged appealing human values like kindness and spontaneous gift-giving.
-Users needed to have accounts on both Starbucks and Twitter to take advantage of this offer.
-It was a great way to engage with consumers and ingrain positive brand sentiment.
+This campaign worked because it encouraged kindness and spontaneous gift-giving.
+Users needed accounts on both Starbucks and Twitter to take advantage of the offer.

 - More than 27,000 unique users bought gift cards for friends, and 34% bought more than one gift card